 EES Communications and Engagement Plan

-The Minister for Planning has released the Scoping Requirements for the EES to be prepared by DEDJTR for the West Gate Tunnel Project.
-Scoping Requirements set out the matters to be investigated and documented in the EES.
+The Minister for Planning released the Scoping Requirements for the EES to be prepared by DEDJTR for the West Gate Tunnel Project.
+The Scoping Requirements set out the matters to be investigated and documented in the EES.
 The draft Scoping Requirements were available for public comment from 22 February to 15 March 2016 and the submissions received were used to inform the final Scoping Requirements.

-The EES for the West Gate Tunnel Project, including an EPA Works Approval application and draft Planning Scheme Amendment, was released for public comment for a period of 30 business days, from 29 May to 10 July 2017.
+The EES for the West Gate Tunnel Project, including an EPA Works Approval application and draft Planning Scheme Amendment, was available for public comment for a period of 30 business days, from 29 May to 10 July 2017.

 Details on public exhibition were provided in the EES exhibition public notice (PDF, 128.6 KB).